larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - **Administrators** are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
-As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of their disposition.
-For a Working Group, the chairs should perform moderation in a way that obviates the need for moderator team involvement.
+As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of reports or actions taken.

+For a working group, chairs are by default the administrators.
+They may delegate this responsibility, but they must always accept, acknowledge, and keep track of complaints of disruptive behavior.
+Forum administrators should perform moderation in a way that obviates the need for moderator team involvement.

 - **Moderators** are responsible for establishing processes to